ScottW514/terraform-provider-datapower/docs/data-sources/aaa_policy.md

   - CLI Alias: `custom-url`
 - `az_host` (String) Specify the host name or IP address of the authorization server.
   - CLI Alias: `remote-host`
+- `az_ldap_attributes` (String) Specify the list of the extra user attributes to retrieve from the LDAP registry.
+The attributes that are retrieved from the registry and stored in the var://context/ldap/auxiliary-attributes context variable for future use, such as in the AAA postprocessing phase.
+To specify multiple attributes, use a comma as the delimiter.
+For example, enter <tt>email, cn, userPassword</tt> to retrieve these attributes from the registry.
+  - CLI Alias: `az-ldap-attributes`
+- `az_ldap_bind_dn` (String) Specify the DN to bind to the LDAP server.
+  - CLI Alias: `ldap-bind-dn`
+- `az_ldap_bind_password_alias` (String) Specify the password alias to bind to the LDAP server.
+  - CLI Alias: `ldap-bind-password-alias`
+  - Reference to: `datapower_password_alias:id`
+- `az_ldap_group` (String) Specify the DN of the required LDAP group.
+  - CLI Alias: `ldap-group-dn`
+- `az_ldap_group_attribute` (String) Specify the attribute name of the LDAP group to check for membership.
+The authorizing identity must exist as an attribute value in the group.
+  - CLI Alias: `ldap-group-attr`
+  - Default value: `member`
+- `az_ldap_load_balance_group` (String) Specify the load balancer group that contains the LDAP servers.
+  - CLI Alias: `ldap-lbgroup`
+  - Reference to: `datapower_load_balancer_group:id`
+- `az_ldap_read_timeout` (Number) <p>Specify the duration in seconds to wait for a response from LDAP server before the connection is closed.
+Enter a value in the range 0 - 86400.
+The default value is 60.
+A value of 0 indicates that the connection never times out.</p><p>If you configure an LDAP connection pool and assign it to the AAA policy's XML manager, the AAA policy can use the connection pool.
+The LDAP read timer of the AAA policy can work with the idle timer of the LDAP connection pool to remove idle connections from the connection pool.</p>
+  - CLI Alias: `ldap-readtimeout`
+  - Range: `0`-`86400`
+  - Default value: `60`
+- `az_ldap_search_filter` (String) Specify the LDAP search filter for the search.
+The default value is <tt>(objectClass=*)</tt> .
+  - CLI Alias: `ldap-search-filter`
+  - Default value: `(objectClass=*)`
+- `az_ldap_search_scope` (String) Specify the scope of the search relative to the input.
+The default value is subtree.
+  - CLI Alias: `ldap-search-scope`
+  - Choices: `subtree`, `one-level`, `base`
+  - Default value: `subtree`
 - `az_map_url` (String) Specify the location of the AAA information file.
   - CLI Alias: `xmlfile-url`
 - `az_method` (String) Specify the authorization method.